Medical expert of the article

 - Deformation of the affected segment.

-The localization of pain syndrome depends entirely on the area of damage, and the severity of pain depends on the severity of the pathological process.
-In all cases, the discomfort increases with physical exertion, causing a number of additional symptoms.
+The localization of the pain syndrome depends entirely on the affected area, and the severity of the pain depends on the severity of the pathological process.
+In all cases, discomfort increases with physical exertion, causing a number of additional symptoms.

 There are a number of symptoms that indicate the development of aseptic necrosis.
 The first signs of the disease include:

-- Physical activity causes exacerbation of pain in the affected area.
+- Physical activity causes an exacerbation of pain in the affected area.

-Ignore the above signs is unacceptable.
+It is unacceptable to ignore the above-mentioned signs.
 Without timely medical care, they begin to progress rapidly, causing acute pain and complications.

 Stages

-Degenerative-necrotic disease of certain parts of the bone has several stages, each of which has certain symptoms:
+Degenerative necrotic disease of certain parts of the bones has several stages, each of which has certain symptoms:

-- Necrosis of bone tissue - there are mild pain in the affected area with impaired functioning of the limb.
-Regional lymph nodes are normal, palpation reveals nothing.
-Radiological changes are absent.
-Lasts from several months to six months.
+- Bone tissue necrosis – mild pain appears in the affected area with impaired limb function.
+Regional lymph nodes are normal, palpation does not reveal anything.
+There are no radiographic changes.
+It lasts from several months to six months.

-- Compression fracture - the bone sags and damage areas wedge into each other.
-There is a homogeneous darkening of the lesion area and the absence of a structural pattern on the x-ray.
+- Compression fracture – the bone sags and the damaged areas wedge into each other.
+On the X-ray there is a homogeneous darkening of the affected area and the absence of a structural pattern.
 This stage lasts from 2 to 6 months or more.

-- Fragmentation - resorption of dead bone areas.
+- Fragmentation is the resorption of dead bone areas.
 The affected areas are replaced by granulation tissue and osteoclasts.
-On X-rays, a decrease in the height of the bone, as well as fragmentation of the affected areas with alternating dark and light zones.
-Duration from six months to 2-4 years.
+X-rays show a decrease in bone height, as well as fragmentation of the affected areas with alternating dark and light zones.
+Duration is from six months to 2-4 years.

 The duration of all stages is 2-4 years.
-If you leave the disease without medical care, the recovery process will proceed with residual deformation, which leads to the development of deforming arthrosis.
+If the disease is left without medical assistance, the recovery process will proceed with residual deformation, which leads to the development of deforming arthrosis.

 Forms

-Aseptic necrosis may occur in the cancellous regions of any bone.
+Aseptic necrosis can occur in the spongy parts of any bone.
 The pathological condition is divided into several types, each of which has its own characteristics of the course and treatment.

 - Tubular bones (epiphysis):

-- The head of the I-III metatarsal bone, the sternal end of the clavicle, the fingers of the hands - Keller's disease II.
+- Head of the I-III metatarsal bone, sternal end of the clavicle, fingers – Keller's disease II.

 - Short tubular bones:

-- The lunate bone in the hand - disease Kinbek.
+- Lunate bone in the hand - Kienbock's disease.

 - Apophyses: